isabelstoddart/machine-learning/canvas_discussion_assignment5/README.md

 ## Conclusion

 From these tests, I conclude that there is no change in test performance unless there are more than 4 layers.
-I think it would be beneficial to test a few more varieties to know if this theory is always true.
+I think it would be beneficial to test a few more variations to know if this theory is always true.
 The test performance results I got varied between just 2 values (a little above 0.8 and a little below 0.9) for every instance.
 Overall, because there was no change that resulted in a test performance better than the default, I will keep the default parameter value of (100,).